Click to Call 0800 048 8696

-At the weekend I was arrested at my home.
+At the weekend I was arrested at my home for a drink driving charge.
 I had been out with a friend in a club, I had a couple of drinks, but went onto water. went back to friends house, with two people he had met. next thing a knew was being arrested in my house., for crashing into a car and leaving car in street.
 I cannot recall anything that happened at all, the last thing i remember is being in the house.
 I have never been in any trouble before, I would never get in my car and drive, however I was seen hanging over my steering well after the crash.
 I still cannot remember anything; I got blood taken and since being home felt ill slurring my words, and collapsing.
 This is not me.
 I think my drink might have been spiked what should I do?

 Take this into one of our offices immediately and we will have it analysed by a forensic expert for traces of drugs.
 Meanwhile report your symptoms to your GP and find out from friends and family who was with you when your drink was spiked.
 This is an incredibly difficult defence to make out as the court are concerned that “The floodgates” could open if easily made.
 Certain tests have to be met by the defence in establishing this defence such as:- there must be evidence of drugs being present and evidence of “spiking”

 I was involved in an accident on wednesday morning in Newton-Stewart.
 I had been drinking the night before but thought i was ok the next morning.my breath sample was 45.
 I was charged and bailed.

 We need to check that all the proper procedures were carried otherwise you will lose your licence.
 It is not a defence that you believed you were under the limit.
 A mimimum sentence of disqualification of 1 year is possible although it could be higher depending upon the facts and circumstances of your case and whether you have been convicted for drink driving in the last 10 years.
 If we find that an essential procedure was not carried out by the police then we may be able to save your licence.